browserengineering/book/book/visual-effects.md

 drawn to the screen.

 Before getting to those effects, we first need to discuss colors, how they are specified, and how this translates to the color of a pixel on a computer screen.
 Colors are specified on a computer via a particular choice of color space.
 A color space is a specific organization of colors, comprising a mathematical color model and a mapping function to other color spaces or computer screen technologies.
-The default color space of the web is [sRGB](srgb); even now, most browsers only support sRGB[^1], though newer screen technologies are starting to support a much wider range of visible colors outside of the sRGB [gamut](gamut). sRGB was defined in the 90s for the purposes of drawing to the monitor technologies of the time, as well as defining colors on the Web.
+The default color space of the web is [sRGB] (srgb); even now, most browsers only support sRGB[^1], though newer screen technologies are starting to support a much wider range of visible colors outside of the sRGB [gamut](gamut). sRGB was defined in the 90s for the purposes of drawing to the monitor technologies of the time, as well as defining colors on the Web.

 [srgb]: https://developer.mozilla.org/en-US/docs/Web/CSS/color_value
 [gamut]: https://en.wikipedia.org/wiki/Gamut